 Sanctuary Lights Are now LED!

-In 2017 it was determined that the large sewer pipes that run underneath the parking lot off of Schulyer Ave have cracked.
+A large sewer pipe that runs underneath the parking lot off of Schulyer Ave cracked.
 This sink hole was our clue.
-In the months that have followed the pipes have been scoped, bids have been accepted, and money raised to go about repairing the pipes.
-The project is currently expected to run between $12,000 - $15,000.
 We give thanks to the Central Lutheran Foundation that has given a grant to cover the bulk of the expense.
 We also give thanks to the Central Lutheran community for including a contingency fund in our recent loan to help with potential expenses on this project.

 The Pulpit and High Altar were sanded, oiled, repaired as needed, and refinished.

 An art project was completed by all building occupants and placed in one of the stairwells to enhance the area.

 The teen youth group stepped up to refinish the walls of the chancel.
 A great project and improvement to the sanctuary.

 New ushers box was built to add to the beauty of the entrance to the sanctuary.